DistanceDevelopment/spatial-workshops/site_md/practicals.md

 ---
-title: Practical exercises & solutions
+title: Practical exercises
 layout: index

 ---

-# Practical exercises & solutions
+# Practical exercises

-Here you can find the exercises and solutions for the practical sessions during the course.
+Here you can find the exercises for the practical sessions during the course.
 All content is here and will remain here on the Distance website for future consultation.

 ## Practicals